KerstenDoering/PubMedPortable/documentation/wiki.rst

 - It is scalable to your system requirements using multiprocessing and can be modified easily to your personal needs.

 - This documentation refers to a text mining example using the disease pancreatic cancer.
-It contains many small examples how to use PostgreSQL and Xapian as well as connecting both with small Python programmes.
+It contains many examples how to use PostgreSQL and Xapian as well as connecting both with small Python programmes.
 The default values in the scripts refer to the parameters given here, but all of them can be changed by the user.

 - If the examples from this documentations are used, there will be around 670 MB of disk space needed.
 There are no other hardware requirements.